14 April, 2017

 There is some evidence that asbestos could be a contributing cause of certain breast cancers, although studies have shown mixed results.
 One reason for this uncertainty may be the small number of women who have had occupational asbestos exposure.

-How asbestos could contribute to breast cancer is not understood.
+The link between asbestos and breast cancer is not understood.
 It causes mesothelioma and lung cancer because the fibres are inhaled and lodged in the lungs (8).
 Asbestos fibres may move through the lymphatic fluid to the chest and breast tissue.
 Another hypothesis is that fibres pierce the lung and associated tissue and migrate into the chest wall (7).

 All types of asbestos were banned in the UK in 1999, but any structure built or refurbished before then (especially between the 1950s and mid-1980s) may still have asbestos.
 Even if a house has older asbestos materials, this does not mean it poses a danger.
 It is only risky if it has deteriorated or gets damaged, exposing the fibres, which can become airborne.
 Possible sources of asbestos in older homes include insulation around heating systems, cement water tanks, ducts, plumbing, electrical wires, siding materials, and ceiling tiles.